Kirsten-T/SentimentAnalysis_GENOME/README.md

 ## 5. What the angle makes visible

-The angle produces two complementary outputs: an event-level analysis table for rigour, and an interactive dashboard for exploration and communication.

 ### The interactive dashboard

-`tone_dashboard.html` is a single self-contained page (open it in any browser; no server or build step) that presents the results for a non-technical reader.
-Every view can be filtered to **all events, a single event, or a single subreddit post**, with an additional subreddit toggle, and all charts recompute instantly in the browser.
-It is built by `visualize_tone.py` and has the following
+Each generated dashboard is a single self-contained HTML page (open it in any browser — no server or build step, though it loads Chart.js from a CDN so it needs internet the first time) that presents the results for a non-technical reader.
+It is built by `visualize_tone.py` from one tone-classified comment CSV.

-components:
+**Filtering.** Two dropdowns and a subreddit toggle set the scope, and every stat and chart recomputes instantly in the browser:

+- *Event* — all events, or one specific event.
+Choosing an event narrows the Post dropdown to that event's posts.
+- *Post* — all posts in the current scope, or a single subreddit post.
+- *Subreddit* — a toggle (all / r/worldnews / r/geopolitics) that composes with
+  the two dropdowns, so you can, for example, isolate one community's reaction to one event.

+Comments with no usable text (`[deleted]` / `[removed]`) are counted separately and never fold into the emotion figures.
+The components are:

-- **GENOME event card (top).** The selected event's full record straight from the GENOME data — date, event type and category, coded intensity, article count, summary, core sentence, source quote, and the actor / recipient / third-party / location agents.
-This anchors the whole page in the event that generated the discussion.
+- **GENOME event card (top).** The selected event's full record straight from the GENOME data — date, event type and category (colour-coded conflict vs cooperation), coded intensity, article count, the event summary, the core sentence, the source quote, and the actor / recipient / third-party / location agents with their raw, normalised, and country values.
+This anchors the whole page in the event that generated the discussion, mirroring GENOME's own event view.
+When *all events* is selected it collapses to a short overview line.

-- **Headline stat cards.** Comment volume, share of negative comments, dominant tone, mean model confidence, mean valence, and the upvote skew (whether the community amplified warmer or angrier comments).
+- **Headline stat cards.** Six numbers for the current scope: comment volume (and how many were text-less), the share of negative comments (anger/fear/sadness/disgust), the dominant tone, mean model confidence, mean valence on a −1 (hostile) to +1 (warm) scale, and the **upvote skew** — the gap between upvote-weighted and raw valence, i.e. whether the crowd upvoted warmer or angrier comments than the average.

-- **Emotion mix.** A ring of the dominant emotion per comment.
+- **Emotion mix.** A ring showing the share of comments whose *dominant* emotion is each of the seven — the quickest read of "what did people mostly feel."

-- **Emotion profile.** The mean probability of each emotion — the event's tonal fingerprint, using the full soft scores rather than only the top label.
+- **Emotion profile.** The *mean probability* of each emotion across all comments in scope — the event's tonal fingerprint.
+Unlike the mix ring, this uses the model's full soft scores, so a comment that is 45% anger / 40% fear contributes to both rather than being forced into one bucket; it reveals blends the ring hides.

-- **Tone over time.** A stacked area of each emotion's share across time bins, showing how the mood of the discussion evolves.
+- **Tone over time.** A stacked-area chart of each emotion's share across time bins, showing how the mood of the discussion evolves — for example surprise spiking at an event's onset, then giving way to anger or sadness.
+The bin width adapts to the time span in scope; a note appears if the span is too short to bin meaningfully.

-- **What the crowd amplified.** Raw emotion share vs upvote-weighted share, per emotion.
+- **What the crowd amplified.** Raw emotion share vs *upvote-weighted* share, side by side per emotion.
+Where the weighted bar exceeds the raw bar, the community endorsed that emotion by upvoting it — separating what people *expressed* from what the crowd *amplified*.

-- **Valence distribution.** A histogram of per-comment valence on the −1…+1 scale.
+- **Valence distribution.** A histogram of per-comment valence across the −1…+1 scale (red below zero, green above), showing whether the reaction is uniformly hostile, split into warm and cold camps, or clustered near neutral — detail that a single mean valence figure flattens.

-- **Representative comments.** The highest-confidence comment per emotion, keeping the numbers tied to real text.
+- **Representative comments.** The highest-confidence comment for each emotion, shown as quote cards with the score, keeping every number tied to real human text so the reader can sanity-check what the model is picking up.
 ---

 ## 6. How to run